-Whenever a chokier hitch is used, the sling's rated load is reduced.
-The natural choke angle is 135 degrees - if a choker hitch is allowed to tighten itself as the load is lifted.
-When choke angles are less than 120 degrees, the rated load must be reduced further.
+Whenever a choker hitch is used, the sling's rated load is reduced.
+The natural choke angle is 135°, if a choker hitch is allowed to tighten itself as the load is lifted.
+When choke angles are less than 121°, the rated load must be reduced further.